ipepe/blog.ipepe.pl/_posts/2020/10-october/2020-10-22-find-all-files-with-word-in-path.md

 ---
-title: RSpec: Find all files with word in path
+title: 'RSpec: Find all files with word in path'
 categories: ruby
 ---